 The military organization known as Special Frontier Force – Establishment No. 22 came into its existence during the presidency of Dr. Sarvepalli Radhakrishnan, the second President of the Republic of India, 13 May 1962 to 13 May 1967.
 While Special Frontier Force is a product of Cold War Era secret diplomacy, I would like to share my personal story, the events from early childhood, that shaped the rest of my life and has formulated my bonding with this Organization and my desire to accomplish its military mission.

-Dr. Sarvepalli Radhakrishnan belonged to Mylapore, Madras City(Chennai) and his daughter was married to the younger brother of my maternal grandfather, Dr. Kasturi.
-Narayana Murthy, M.D., who had also lived in Mylapore.
-I was born at 2/37 Kutchery Road, my grandfather’s residence.
-While I lived in Mylapore and later during my regular summer vacations spent in Madras City, I used to visit Dr. Radhakrishnan’s daughter’s residence on a daily basis.
+Dr Sarvepalli Radhakrishnan belonged to Mylapore, Madras City(Chennai) and his daughter, Rukmini was married to the younger brother of my maternal grandfather, Dr Kasturi.
+Narayana Murthy, M.D., who lived at 2/37 Kutchery Road in Mylapore.
+I was born in my grandfather’s residence.
+While I lived in Mylapore and later during my regular summer vacations spent in Madras City, I used to visit Dr. Radhakrishnan’s daughter’s residence daily.
 At that time, Dr. Radhakrishnan served as the first Vice President of India(1952-1962).
 I clearly remember the celebration of 2500th Birth Anniversary of Gautama Buddha on May 24, 1956 while I was in Mylapore, Madras City(Chennai), and in India’s capital of New Delhi, the celebration was attended by His Holiness the 14th Dalai Lama and the 10th Panchen Lama Rinpoche.
-The institution of Dalai Lama is the central focus of Tibetan Cultural Identity and Tibetan national character.
+The Institution of Dalai Lama is the central focus of Tibetan Cultural Identity and Tibetan national character.

 INDIA – TIBET RELATIONS FROM 1950 to 1962: